-For starters, the Power Pro X500 sports a very impressive 16 megapixel sensor.
-The normal range for entry level cameras of this type is a 10-14 MP sensor, so that right there gives it a leg up on the competition.
+For starters, the Power Pro X500 sports a very impressive 16-megapixel sensor.
+The normal range for entry-level cameras of this type is a 10-14 MP sensor, so that right there gives it a leg up on the competition.
 The camera’s zoom lens can also hit a nice 15x optical zoom – it also has an additional 6x digital zoom, but I’ve gone over my dislike for digital zooms enough in the past.
 Most bridge cameras fall into the category of “super zoom” though, so that’s a fairly average zoom length.

 Another nice little feature is the face and smile detection mode, where the camera won’t take a picture until it sees a smile.
 It might be kinda cheesy, but it’s fun with the family.
 The X500 can also take movies, but like most cameras that take movies, you won’t be using that feature all that much.
 While it’s not that the movies look bad (although for HD movies, they don’t look very HD), there are better things you could be using this camera for.

 At the end of the day, the GE Power Pro X500 is a solid camera that packs amazing performance for the price.
 It’s obviously not going to compete with $1000 SLR cameras, but that’s not what it’s meant to do.
-While it does have a few failings, for the money it really can’t be beat.
-As I said earlier though, you do need to figure the cost of batteries in to the mix, but if you’re not taking hundreds of pictures a day it shouldn’t be too much of an issue.
+While it does have a few failings, for the money it really can’t be beaten.
+As I said earlier though, you do need to figure the cost of batteries into the mix, but if you’re not taking hundreds of pictures a day it shouldn’t be too much of an issue.

 I give the GE Power Pro X500 a final score of four and a half stars out of five.

 You can get your own GE Power Pro X500 from Amazon for $128.00